dimitristrechas/personal-site/posts/header-main-footer.md

 ---
-title: Header.Main.Footer
+title: A basic Header/Main/Footer Web page layout
 date: 13/8/2020
 tags: css
 ---

-## Header.Main.Footer
+## A basic Header/Main/Footer Web page layout

-A basic header/main/footer layout that works!
+The following gists showcase a basic web page layout with a fixed height header, a footer that stays on the bottom regardless of the main content height.

 ### Using css grid